 - Belgian Malinois,

-The Tervuren was further recognized by the Societya Roayale Saint-Hubert in 1901 further solidifying itself as its own unique and separate breed.
+Shortly after, the Tervuren was further recognized by the Société Royale Saint-Hubert in 1901, further solidifying itself as its own unique and separate breed.

 Despite all of this…

 The Belgian Tervuren didn’t become an instant sensation within the United States.
 This “unpopularity” may have been due in part because, while the American Kennel Club (AKC) did officially recognize in 1918, this “official” recognition lumped the four primary sheepherding dogs of Belgium all together under the title Belgian Sheepdog, which is a bit silly given how different each of these four dog breeds appears.